 - Feeding into London and national advisory forums and the Age Action Alliance

-- Developing older people’s policy and voice for London
+- Researching and developing older people’s policy and voice for London

 - Engaging, advocating and promoting older people in London